-If your lawn needs a bit of TLC and levelling out, here are some reasons as to why your lawn might be bumpy to begin with, and suggestions on how to level a bumpy lawn.
+It often doesn’t matter if your lawn is slightly slanted to aid drainage, if you’re searching for the perfect lawn of your dreams, it must be smooth and free of lumps and bumps.
+Here are some reasons as to why your lawn might be bumpy to begin with, and suggestions on how to best level a bumpy lawn.

 How to Level a Bumpy Lawn

-Topdressing is the easiest way to level a bumpy lawn if the issues are mild.
-Using a push broom, or garden rake, even out the soil into the grass where needed, fill in any air pockets, and water well to ensure it reaches the grass roots.
-Monitor the areas to see if it has levelled out once the grass has recovered - you could even add grass seed as well.
+Topdressing is probably the easiest way to level a bumpy lawn if the issues are mild.
+Use topdressing sparingly throughout the lawn where needed to level it out.
+Using a push broom, or rake, even out the soil into the grass and water well.
+Monitor the areas to see if it has levelled out once the grass has recovered.
+Repeat if necessary.

 Why is my Lawn Bumpy?

-Water sprinkler systems have also been known to play a part in making people’s lawns look bumpy and uneven, as overly wet soil can add pressure to the lawn which creates depressions.
-Ensuring that your lawn sprinklers are working as they’re meant to, with nozzles unclogged and sprinkler heights being set to the appropriate level for your lawn, is an essential step towards minimising the damaging effects on your garden.
+Water sprinkler systems have also been known to play a part in making people’s lawns look bumpy and uneven, and can often be a recurring culprit when it comes to erosion and lawn damage.
+Ensuring that your sprinkler systems are working as they’re meant to, with nozzles unclogged and sprinkler heights being set to the appropriate level for your lawn, is an essential step towards minimising the damaging effects on your garden.

 Unfortunately, one thing that’s difficult to avoid when it comes to your lawn is the result of the climate year in and year out.
 No matter where your garden might be, it’s tricky to avoid the constant freeze in Winter and thaw in Spring your grass will go through as the seasons change.
-Where the lawn hardens in Winter and softens in Spring, the bumps and dips in your lawn can have a tendency to be accentuated which leaves the appearance of a rippled effect.
+The is known as “ground settling”, which is increasingly common in newer lawns, or lawns that have recently had some improvements done.
+Where the lawn hardens in Winter and softens in the Spring, the bumps and dips in your lawn can have a tendency to be accentuated and which leaves the appearance of a rippled effect.

 Topdressing is definitely your best bet when it comes to fixing minor imperfections in your lawn, and keeping it healthy.
 Topdressing is very similar to topsoil, in the fact that both are essential for a healthy garden.
-However, top dressing is better used as a thin layer on top of your existing grass after your garden has already been established, you don't want to cover the grass blades as this can suffocate the grass.
+However, top dressing is better used sparingly on top of your lawn after your garden has already been established.
+Topdressing is best used to fill in the gaps in your lawn and should be used in moderation.
 Topsoil, like our topsoil supreme or our organic garden topsoil, is best used to help establish your lawn.
 Use topsoil to create an area that helps to encourage plant growth in your garden.
-When it comes to filling in small animal-made holes, we recommend using topdressing soil mix of topsoil and sand for a quick and easy repair.
+However, when it comes to filling in small animal-made holes, we recommend using topdressing for a quick and easy repair.

 If your grass has a number of deep dips and holes in it, then you might be looking for a more serious solution to your problem.
 For a lawn such as this, top dressing is certainly not going to be your best option.
 This is because top dressing takes a long time to work, as you’ll have to dig slowly and carefully to get the result you’re after.
-Instead, we recommend you remove the turf/surface of the mound and fill it in with a new soil mixture or remove excess soil, before putting the removed top back on.
-This way, you allow your lawn time to fix itself, and you don’t have to keep interfering with the process too much.
-You can also add some grass seeds here if you have some patchy areas of turf.
+Instead, we recommend you remove the turf/surface of the mound and fill it in with new soil, before putting the removed top back on.
+This way, you allow your lawn the time to fix itself, and you don’t have to keep interfering with the process too much.

-You’ll probably need to take more drastic measures if you have a severely uneven or sloping lawn.
+You’ll probably need to take more drastic measures if your lawn seems to have more holes or mounds than actual level grass.
 Unfortunately, topdressing won’t be the answer to your problems, as you’ll probably need a much stronger solution.
 We recommend a drastic approach, to say the least; disregard the area and lay down an entirely new lawn.
 Improving your lawn can sometimes seem like a huge task to undertake, but sometimes starting from scratch and with an open mind can be the best route to take.
 It’s also key to remember that a good gardener is nothing without their tools, and great high-quality tools are essential for a project such as this.

-Combining lawn dressing and topsoil in your garden treatment will help you create a beautiful green sanctuary, but make sure you utilise each one correctly to help you create the beautiful level lawn you've been looking for.
+Combining lawn dressing and topsoil in your garden treatment will help you create a beautiful green sanctuary, but make sure you utilise each one correctly to help you find the results you’re looking for.
 There are lots of different ways to help restore your lawn to its former glory, so try various products in moderation and take note of the results.